splunk/public-o11y-docs/gdi/monitors-hosts/procstat.rst

       - The name of a Windows service to report procstat information on.

 On Linux hosts, this monitor relies on the ``/proc`` file system.
-If the underlying host’s ``/proc`` file system is mounted somewhere other than ``/proc``, specify the path using the top-level configuration ``procPath``.
+If the underlying host's ``/proc`` file system is mounted somewhere other than ``/proc``, specify the path using the top-level configuration ``procPath``.